 Electives may be taken in any of the above-mentioned departments and programmes, as well as in the following subjects:

-- · Religious Studies (consult Faculty of Arts)

 - Early Modern Studies

 - History of Science & Technology

 - Linguistics

-- Italian

-- Creative Writing

 In addition, some professors in the Dalhousie Faculty of Arts and Social Sciences are members of the Contemporary Studies teaching staff and offer classes at King's.

 III.
 Degree Requirements